 - Catastrophic thinking.
-If an injured employee expects the worst-case scenario to happen, it can take over his thinking.
-For example, he may believe that his back injury will lead to him losing his job and becoming homeless.
+If an injured employee expects the worst-case scenario to happen, it can take over their thinking.
+For example, they may believe that their back injury will lead to job loss and becoming homeless.

 - Perceived injustice.
-An injured employee may feel that someone or something else caused her misfortune, whether or not the facts support that belief.
+An injured employee may feel that someone or something else caused their misfortune, whether or not the facts support that belief.